Noobliz/CPP/cpp08/ex01/README.md

 # STL Functions Used in CPP08 Exercise 01 - Span Class

-This README documents all the Standard Template Library (STL) functions and components used in the implementation of the Span class for the 42 School CPP08 exercise 01.
+This README documents all the Standard Template Library (STL) functions and components used in the implementation of the Span class.

 ## STL Containers